Experience the local history of Cooperstown and Otsego County

-You can experience the local history of Cooperstown and Otsego County along very specific paths, like farming, baseball, brewing, and the railroad.
+History thrives here in Cooperstown; the home of author James Fenimore Cooper, the home of baseball, and the home of craft-brews.
 Look at the handwritten letters between Hamilton and Burr, watch hands-on farming demos circa 1845, or take an old-fashioned train ride through idyllic scenery—get ready to turn back time and learn something new!

 When planning your visit, add these places and experiences to your itinerary.

 American history really comes alive during the summer at The Farmers’ Museum, where daily chores are carried out on the working farm, while commerce flourishes in the historic country village.
 Visitors experience the interplay among trades, village life and agriculture in New York State circa 1845.
 One of the country’s oldest living history museums, it features exhibits, craft

 With 200 years of history, Cooperstown has a story to tell.
 Leatherstocking Trolley helps tell it, offering 75-minute tours throughout the area, with stops at Cooperstown's most popular destinations including Otsego Lake, Hyde Hall, Glimmerglass Festival, The Otesaga Resort Hotel and many more.

-Fall under the spell of historic Hyde Hall during your 50-minute guided tour of this National Historic Landmark.
+Step back in time and fall under the spell of historic Hyde Hall during your 50-minute guided tour of this National Historic Landmark.
 Learn about the construction, decline and resurrection of this majestic 50 room country house which has overlooked James Fenimore Cooper's fabled "Glimmerglass" for over 200 years.

 Other Places and Experiences to Check Out